BruceMao2018/Study/ReadMe.txt

-Oct 5 2018, Reset from remote Server.
+Oct 2 2018, Reset from remote Server